AlexPham0209/whiteboard/README.md

 ## Authentication

-For authentication, users require both a JWT refresh and access token which they can receive by logging in or registering.
+For authentication, users require both a refresh and access token which they can receive by logging in or registering.

 Refresh token: Long-lived token (7 days) that allows us to refresh our access token using the /auth/refresh endpoint.
 The access token is refreshed whenever a 401 error occurs (except for endpoint, /auth/refresh) or a web socket connection fails.
 Stored as an HTTPOnly cookie.